 ISKCON honors Krishna as the highest form of God, and often refers to him as “the Supreme Personality of Godhead,” which was a phrase coined by Srila Prabhupada in his books on the subject.
 Krishna is seen as the ultimate source of all manifestations of the divine.
 While typical Hindu theology identifies Krishna as an avatar of Vishnu, An important aspect of the Gaudiya and ISKCON philosophy is the belief that the individual soul is an eternal personal identity that does not ultimately merge into any formless light or void as suggested by the monistic schools of Hinduism.

 The Vedic scriptures state that spiritual life begins when one inquires into the nature of the absolute truth, the Supreme Godhead.
 Gaudiya Vaishnavas are monotheists and know the personality of Godhead as Krishna, the All-attractive.
 But it is also recognised that the Supreme has unlimited names such as Rama, Buddha, Vishnu, Jehovah, Allah, etc. The ultimate goal of Gaudiya Vaishnavism is to develop a loving relationship with the Supreme Godhead.
 The Vedas also tell us that the understanding of the self, as being non-material or spiritual by nature, is the preliminary stage of realisation of the Absolute truth.
-To understand knowledge of self-realisation one must approach a genuine spiritual master, just as one learns the essence of any subject from a perfected practitioner.
+To understand knowledge of self-realisation one must approach a genuine spiritual master, just as one learns the essence of any subject from a perfected practitioner. practitioner.

 The congregational chanting of the Maha-mantra: